 Media Center Policies and Procedures

-Students may use the Media Center for school-related research using print and Internet resources, and computer activities, quiet study, and book selection for academic or recreational reading.
+Students may use the Media Center as a workspace for school-related activities and research using print and Internet resources, computer activities, quiet study, and book selection for academic or recreational reading.
+Work time may include project work for classes, group collaboration, virtual meetings, dual enrollment and off-campus workspace, and other activities that follow the guidelines below while still providing an appropriate environment for others to work.

 The instructional purpose of the Media Center is to ensure that students become successful users of information resulting in information literacy.
 Students will learn: